engineyard/ey-docs/pages/getting_started_home.md

   * [[SSH Keys and Configuration|ssh-intro]]
   * [[SSL Certificates|ssl-certificates]]

-Learn more about the different types of [[instances|appcloud-instances]] available to you, including Application, Utility, and Database instances.
+Learn more about the different types of [[instances|instance-types]] available to you, including Application, Utility, and Database instances.